Rigorous Dynamics of Expectation-Propagation-Based Signal Recovery from Unitarily Invariant Measurements: Introduction

 \subsection{Contributions}

 The main contribution is the rigorous justification of the SE equations for the EP-based algorithm, conjectured in \cite{Ma17}.
 More precisely, we derive SE equations for individual elements of the signal vector in the large system limit.
-This implies the achievability of the Bayes-optimal performance conjectured in \cite{Takeda06}, when the compression rate is larger than the BP threshold, while the converse theorem is still open, i.e.\ there are no algorithms outperforming the EP-based algorithm in the large system limit.
+This implies the achievability of the Bayes-optimal performance proved in \cite{Barbier18}, when the compression rate is larger than the BP threshold, while the converse theorem is partially open, i.e.\ there are no algorithms outperforming the EP-based algorithm in the large system limit when unbounded signals are considered.

 The technical novelty is in an extension of the conditioning technique in \cite{Bayati11} for i.i.d.\ Gaussian measurement matrices to the case of Haar matrices.
-This paper presents a constructive proof for the conditional distribution of a Haar matrix, which the correctness of the same result was proved in \cite{Rangan16}.
-The proof strategy of the main theorem is applicable to any MP algorithm for signal recovery from unitarily invariant measurements, such as the AMP, unless the algorithm contains nonlinear processing in the measurement vector $\boldsymbol{y}$, e.g.\ quantization~\cite{Liu16}.
+This paper presents a constructive proof for the conditional distribution of a Haar matrix.
+The proposed conditioning technique is applicable to any MP algorithm for signal recovery from unitarily invariant measurements, such as the AMP, unless the algorithm contains nonlinear processing in the measurement vector $\boldsymbol{y}$, e.g.\ quantization~\cite{Liu16}.
+However, whether the obtained SE becomes simple depends on the MP algorithm and the statistics of $\boldsymbol{A}$~\cite{Takeuchi19}.
+Thus, it is an important future work to design a low-complexity MP algorithm such that simple SE equations are obtained for unitarily invariant measurements.